 At Truliant, we believe in the importance of small businesses within the communities we live.
 We’re working diligently alongside the Small Business Administration (SBA) to provide solutions to help our small business member-owners through this time.
 We are here for you.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES) was signed into law on March 27, 2020, providing approximately $2.2 trillion of fiscal stimulus to individuals, businesses, and hospitals.
+The latest COVID-19 Relief Bill was signed into law on December 27, 2020, providing approximately $900 billion of fiscal stimulus to individuals, businesses, and hospitals.

-Included in the bill were also two types of business loans: Paycheck Protection Program (PPP) and the Economic Injury Disaster Loans (EIDL).
+Included in the bill were extensions for two types of business loans: Paycheck Protection Program (PPP) and the Economic Injury Disaster Loans (EIDL).
 Paycheck Protection Program (PPP) Loan

 The EIDL is for businesses to pay for operational expenses through this uncertain time.
 This loan is administered by the SBA and includes a $10,000 emergency grant to be made within three days of an application.